cryptobuks/p2p-insurance-bridge/README.md

 # PolicyPal Network P2P Insurance POC

 **Disclaimer:** This code is not ready for Production.
 We are still constantly improving on the code as it undergoes various tests for security, edge cases, and bugs.
+The current Proof-of-Concept can be tested [here](https://www.policypal.network/poc/p2pinsurance).

 ## Description
 The bridge is a modified version of [Parity Bridge](https://github.com/paritytech/parity-bridge), re-written from RUST to Javascript and modified for the POC's requirements.